 In connection with the preparation of the Feasibility Study, the Company commissioned the independent research and consultancy firm, CPM Group, to provide an HPEMM and HPMSM (collectively described as "High-Purity Manganese" or "HPM") product market outlook study for the Project.
-CPM Group's recent forecast sees the demand for high-purity manganese increasing 13 times between 2022 and 2032 (from 100 kt to 1.3 million tonnes of Mn contained).
+CPM Group's forecast sees the demand for high-purity manganese increasing 13 times between 2022 and 2032 (from 100 kt to 1.3 million tonnes of Mn contained).
 These forecasts do not include the full range of manganese-rich chemistries currently under development (for example Umicore's HLM) or any demand from Na-ion batteries.
 The bottleneck in supply of all forms of high-purity battery grade manganese is the lack of high-purity refining capacity.
 Known expansions and new projects are unable to satisfy this demand.
 CPM Group's views of growing demand and constrained supply have been recently validated by other independent studies and reviews.

-According to the International Manganese Institute, China retains its dominant position as a supplier of high-purity manganese products - more than 93% of the HPMSM suitable for the battery industry originates in China.
+According to the International Manganese Institute, China retains its dominant position as a supplier of highpurity manganese products - more than 93% of the HPMSM suitable for the battery industry originates in China.
 However, China relies heavily on imported ore, mainly from South Africa, Australia, Gabon, and Ghana.
 A consequence of this is that Chinese HPM has a very high CO2 footprint on a per tonne basis, which is compounded by the production processes used.
 At present, only about 2.5% of HPMSM suitable for the battery industry is produced in Europe.
 The Company's prospective customers are increasingly interested in diversifying their strategic raw material sourcing, driven by geopolitical and ESG concerns, and wish to promote the creation of independent, local supply chains, particularly in regions such as Europe.

-In March 2023, the European Commission published the European Critical Raw Materials Act ("CRMA"), classifying battery-grade manganese as a strategic raw material and outlining targets for extraction, processing and recycling of critical raw materials within the European Union.
-Specifically, to reduce the European Union's reliance on a single supply country for certain raw materials, the CRMA would require that, by 2030, no more than 65% of any strategic raw materials come from a single third country.
-The CRMA came into force on March 18, 2024.
-The Chvaletice Project expects to deliver almost 50,000 tonnes of HPEMM per year when in full production, meeting approximately 25% of European demand and helping the EU reduce its trade reliance on this strategic raw material.
+The European Critical Raw Materials Act, published by the European Commission, came into force on May 23, 2024.
+The CRMA classifies battery-grade manganese as a strategic raw material and outlines targets for extraction, processing and recycling of critical raw materials within the European Union.
+Specifically, to reduce the European Union's reliance on a single supply country for certain raw materials, the CRMA set targets that, by 2030, 10% is mined, 45% to be processed and 25% to be recycled within the EU, and no more than 65% of any strategic raw materials come from a single third country.
+The Chvaletice Project expects to deliver almost 50,000 tonnes of HPEMM per year when in full production, meeting approximately 15-20% of European demand and helping the EU reduce its import reliance on this strategic raw material.

 In addition, in early May 2024, the US Department of Treasury published the final rules for the Inflation Reduction Act on how manufacturers may satisfy the critical mineral and battery component requirements of the clean vehicle tax credit.
-Specifically, the rule that an eligible clean vehicle may not contain any critical minerals that were extracted, processed, or recycled by a foreign entity of concern (the the exception of graphite).
+Specifically, the rules clarify that an eligible clean vehicle may not contain any critical minerals that were extracted, processed, or recycled by a foreign entity of concern (the exception of graphite).
 Additionally, manufacturing companies will have the obligation to undertake full traceability of the supply chain to ensure there is no involvement of a foreign entity of concern at any stage.